ThomasRemmer/TechTest/README.md

 JUnit has been used to test the backend logic for the following:

--Tested to ensure data recieved though the onMessage() function is stored as a market price object.
+-Tested to ensure data received through the onMessage() function is stored as a market price object.

 -Tested to ensure that commission is added to each market price.